francescor/wirego/README.md

 `wirego down`

-Generate the QR code of a profile
+Show the QR code of a profile

 `wirego qr`

 ## Why?

 Wireguard tool commands `wg` & `wg-quick` do not get into my head :(  so I've just created this basic script for myself.
-In my daily job I take up and down Wireguard's profile a lot, and some together at the same time, so I do use this scrip myself a lot.
+I find myself taking up and down differen Wireguard profiles very often, and definitively many at the same time, so I just needed this script myself.

-Fedora DNS handling is a bit nasty to me: I see I need to execute
+Btw, Fedora DNS handling is a bit nasty to me: I see I need to execute

 ```
 sudo systemctl  restart systemd-resolved.service
 ```
 everytime I turn down Wireguard (to remove from `/etc/resolv.conf` the DNS added by the Wireguard VPN), so I just added this command once at the end of the script, instead of having to add a `PostDown` in each wg profile.

 ## Configuration file